yashvanthbalaji/EXPERIMENT-2-PROMPT-ENGINEERING/README.md

 Step 5: Input the Refined Prompt into the AI model and record the generated response.

-Step 6: Compare the two outputs on the basis of:
+Step 6: Compare the two outputs

 Step 7: Repeat Steps 2–6 for multiple scenarios.